spacetimeengineer/mupy/README.md

 # μ : manufacturing utility

 μ is a novel technology and super-utility implemented in the form of an open source (3-Clause BSD) python pip installable package.
 More specifically it can be thought of as a horizontal abstraction layer which leverages and auguments the openscad programming language.
-On the more fundemental level however μ is really just a manufacturing-oriented compression algorithm ; It stores information, instructions and an incalculable amount of 3D printable renderings with discernable non-trivial differences in geometry and it's all just under one megabyte.
-The basic idea was to use this enviornment to develop extremely large systems but the modular aspect of this gave users configuration freedonm as well as a low cost alternative to development, Since everything was modular then we could take advantage of smaller manufcturing systems.
+On the more fundemental level however μ is really just a manufacturing-oriented compression algorithm ; It contains instructions on renderings of an incalculable number of CAD renderings with discernable non-trivial differences in geometry and it's all just under one megabyte.

 ### History
-This package was developed over six-year period where it bec as an internal utility to an innovation operation.
+This package was developed over six-year period where it began as an internal utility which supported a small innovation operation.
 When openscad was discovered by the author he became interested in modular hardware development.
-He believed that modular hardware developement would lead to the development of larger productswhich themselves could benifet from the efficiency of scale.
+Due to the scripting interface, paramaterization was natural.
+He believed that modular hardware developement would lead to the development of larger products which themselves could benifet from the efficiency of scale.
 Over time the parametrization that emerged from completed source code made it difficult to keep track of specific part implementations so an encoding scheme was developed to track these parts.
 Eventially a python package was designed to handle the rendersings by simple python3 libraires.

 ### Disclaimer